-Good bloggers don’t work for free, but they don’t always want money, either.
+Good writers don’t work for free, but they don’t always want just money, either.

-Some prefer marketing exposure.
-Others want a link to their blog.
-Or republication rights.
-Or a barter arrangement.
+Some ask for marketing exposure.
+Others want a link to their blog, republication rights, or a barter arrangement.

-So, decide what you bring to the table.
+Before hiring someone, decide what you bring to the table.
 Can you send them traffic?
 Build their credibility?
-Help improve their search engine rankings?
+Improve their search engine rankings?
 Recommend their products and services to your readers?

-You need to have something to offer in exchange for a blogger’s work (and you’ll probably need more than $10 and a link), so figure out what you’re prepared to give in return for what the blogger brings to you.
+You need to have something to offer in exchange for a writer’s work (and you’ll need more than $10 and a link), so figure out what you’re prepared to give in return for what the blogger brings to you.

 In general, the more you give, the more you get.

-No, it’s not a sordid, dirty word.
-Ghostwriting means someone writes on your behalf and you present the work as your own.
-The President does it with his speeches.
-Nothing wrong with that.
+Ghostwriters write on your behalf and you present the work as your own.
+The President uses ghostwriters for his speeches; nothing wrong with that.

-Here’s another argument: if your writing skills aren’t up to snuff, and you might be potentially damaging your credibility and sales, and if hiring staff bloggers or guest posters dilutes your brand and also damages your credibility… why wouldn’t you hire a ghost blogger?
+Here’s another argument: if your writing skills aren’t up to snuff, you might be potentially damaging your credibility and sales.

-People with average writing skills often hire ghost bloggers who turn their notes, audio files, thoughts and outlines into great posts.
-Same knowledge – just someone else writing.
-And very often, it’s the knowledge that your readers care about, not who puts it into words.
+People with average writing skills often hire ghostwriters who turn their notes, audio files, thoughts, and outlines into great posts.
+You’re using the same knowledge; someone else is just doing the writing.
+Often, it’s the knowledge that your readers care about, not who puts it into words.

-So ghost blogging may be an option for you, especially if you don’t like to spend time writing, can’t write well, aren’t seeing the results you want, or want time to develop other areas of your business.
-There’s nothing wrong with it, no more than there is hiring a chef for your restaurant.
+Ghostwriting may be a great option for you if you don’t like to spend time writing, can’t write well, aren’t seeing the results you want, or want time to develop other areas of your business.

 Every time you make a change in your business, there’s always the risk it might not have been the best decision.

-So let’s say you hire a blogger, work with a few guest posters, or decide to hire a ghostwriter.
-After a couple of months you realize that you’re not getting the results you wanted.
-Maybe traffic is down or your audience has shifted or sales have dropped.
+Let’s say you hire a writer, work with a few guest posters, or decide to hire a ghostwriter.
+After a couple of months, you realize that you’re not getting the results you wanted; maybe traffic is down or your audience has shifted or sales have dropped.

-Unless you’ve completely trashed your business reputation, you can always change your blogging strategy.
-You can go back to blogging yourself, hire a new blogger with a different personality, get a ghost blogger to write more posts for you… whatever works.
-Take a look at Copyblogger, who went from a tight team of bloggers to multiple guest posters and back again.
+You can go back to blogging yourself, hire a new writer with a different personality, get a ghostwriter to write more posts for you; whatever works.